-POP’s School Orchard Program was formally launched in 2017.
-POP currently supports orchards at 9 district schools (Bartram HS, Hartranft ES, Greenfield ES, Lea ES, Tilden MS, Saul HS, Sayre HS, South Philadelphia HS, and Roxborough HS), 2 public charters (Richard Allen Preparatory Charter School and Philadelphia Montessori Charter School), and the Overbrook School for the Blind.
-As with POP’s overall planting priority of supporting systemically under-resourced communities, 7 of the schools we work with have 100% of students who are considered “economically disadvantaged” by the School District and eligible for free or reduced lunch, and an additional 3 of the schools have between 44-86% of students on free or reduced lunch.
+POP currently supports orchards at 10 district schools (Bartram HS, Hartranft ES, Greenfield ES, Lea ES, Penn Alexander, Roxborough HS, Saul HS, Sayre HS, South Philadelphia HS, and Tilden MS), 2 public charters (Richard Allen Preparatory Charter School and Philadelphia Montessori Charter School), and the Overbrook School for the Blind.
+As with POP’s overall planting priority of supporting systemically under-resourced communities, 7 of the schools POP works with have 100% of students who are considered “economically disadvantaged” by the School District and eligible for free or reduced lunch, and an additional 3 of the schools have between 44-86% of students on free or reduced lunch.

-As with all of our community orchard partners, POP provides our school partners with assistance in designing and planting their orchard and training in ongoing orchard care, harvest, and use.
+POP provides school partners with assistance in designing and planting their orchard and training in ongoing orchard care, harvest, and use.
 The program also works to build interdisciplinary relationships with the city’s educators working in food justice, urban agriculture, nutrition, and literacy.

 “Each day our students roam the garden discovering insects, birds, and an occasional fruit.
 Our orchard is still young and doesn’t produce much yet, but the trees provide shade and for the first time we found Eastern Swallowtail Butterfly caterpillars in the garden.
 We are beginning to have develop an ecosystem.”